Factory Invoice Price is not the Dealer’s Actual New Car Cost

 Table of Contents

-What is Factory Invoice?
+What is the Factory Invoice Price?

 The entire cost to the dealer for a car is shown on the factory invoice.
 The basic invoice or price for the car’s base model is added to the cost of extras, destination fees, and manufacturer fees to arrive at this total.